-Currently, homebrew is only available for firmware version 3.0.0, but future homebrew and CFW support is planned for all versions up to 4.1.0 (with support for 5.0.0 to be determined).
+Currently, homebrew is only available for firmware versions up to 3.0.0, but future homebrew and CFW support is planned for all versions up to 5.0.2.

 In order to guarantee future access, we set your current network’s DNS to a server (hosted by ReSwitched) which blocks requests to Nintendo’s Switch update server.

 If you are on firmware version 5.0.2 and wish to continue to use online services with updates blocked, you can do so for as long as 5.0.2 is the latest version (as only the latest firmware version is permitted to access online services).
 For this to work, the only requirement is that you must have connected to online services at least once before following these instructions.